 - File the Free Application for Federal Student Aid.

-- Complete the Agreement to Serve (ATS) HERE.
+- Complete Entrance Counseling and the Agreement to Serve on-line at HERE.

 Failure to complete the teaching obligation, respond to requests for information, or properly document your teaching service within specified time frames will cause the TEACH Grant to be permanently converted to a loan with interest.